I recommend sealing off this branch.

-- The romance events in the game were fairly 2ndary plot-wise and did not change the main story much.
+- The romance events in the game were fairly secondary plot-wise and did not change the main story much.

-- Any fighting game series will fit this trope.
+- Any fighting game series will fit this.
 Examples include Mortal Kombat and Guilty Gear.

 - StarCraft II: Heart of the Swarm leaves the first vague, implies the second ended one way, and picks the third for why a mission in the same location has to be dealt with the way it is.

 - The Diablo series contains a minor example of this.
-The first game allows you to choose one of three characters to play, a male Warrior, a female Rogue, and a male Sorcerer.
+The first game allows you to choose one of three characters to play, a male Warrior aka Prince Aidan, a female Rogue aka Moreina, and a male Sorcerer aka Jazreth.
 After defeating Diablo, this character embeds his soulstone into his or her forehead in an attempt to contain Diablo forever.
 It doesn't work, and in the sequel the hero is possessed by Diablo, becoming the game's villain.
 Although never explicitly stated, it is pretty clear that the Warrior is canonically the one who did so, as the character is male (unlike the rogue) and white (so not the sorcerer).
-If you look very carefully you can find hints about what happened to the Rogue and Sorcerer, but they clearly didn't do as well as their meat shield buddy, if "possessed by Satan" can be considering doing well.
+If you look very carefully you can find hints about what happened to the Rogue and Sorcerer, but they clearly didn't do as well as their meat shield buddy... if "possessed by Satan" can be considering doing well.
 It is implied that the rogue and sorcerer go on to become minor bosses for earlier quests (Blood Raven and The Summoner respectively).

 - Diablo III mentions the role of "heroes" in the events of the second game, but The Book of Cain specifies that all five of the original character classes were involved in defeating Diablo the second time.

-- It was pretty obvious which ending of Drakengard was going to be used for the sequel.
-It was the only ending remotely considered good, but the Mind Screw ending leads to NieR.
+- It was pretty obvious which ending of Drakengard was going to be used for the sequel: the only one that could be remotely considered good.
+Interestingly, the most Mind Screw-y ending leads to NieR.